Memorial's Joshua Marsh provides reliability on offensive line - Port Arthur News

 Offensive Coordinator Rashard Colquitt said Marsh is the leader of the offensive line.

 “He makes all the calls and gets everyone straight,” Colquitt said.
-“Him being the center and touching he ball every single play, he has to be a communicator and a good leader and he gives that to us.”
+“Him being the center and touching he ball every single play, he has to be a communicator, a good leader and he gives that to us.”

 Colquitt said Marsh strives to be better than his brother and said coaches use that as motivation.